 Since the hotel dates back to the 16th century, it makes sense that a number of guests at the hotel have reported various ghostly goings-on, including sightings of figures in public areas, especially in the oldest part of the hotel.
 Guests at the hotel have also reported feeling someone in the room with them.

-Mary, Queen of Scots stayed at the hotel en-route to her execution at Fotheringhay castle.
-It has been said by many individuals that Mary is regularly seen at the Haycock hotel as well as other establishments that she stayed in before her execution.
+Mary, Queen of Scots stayed at the hotel en-route to her execution at Fotheringhay Castle.
+It has been said by many individuals that Mary is regularly seen at the Haycock Manor Hotel as well as other establishments that she stayed in before her execution.

 Wansford itself is a picturesque village with a number of shops and is a great place for going on long, lazy walks.
 A little bit further out, there are lots of things to see and do including farms and country parks, a number of nature reserves and leisure centres, a Bronze age centre and a number of zoos and gardens.
 There are also a few golf clubs and rivers.